REDIZIT/MemoryLeakDetecter/README.md

 If available ram on your pc will be less than some mb, then **Detecter will kill** the most fat process.

 That's easy :D

+# How to install

+1) Download last released zip
+2) Run "ConsoleMemoryLeak.exe"
+3) Type command "autorun on".
+4) Type command "watch start".

+After restarting programm will automatically start watching in background.
+But for first time you need to start watching manually.